-- → How might traffic congestion change in the future as forecasted land uses develop and planned regional transportation investments are completed? (e.g., I-90 Auxiliary Lanes between 150th Avenue SE and West Lake Sammamish Parkway, Express Toll Lanes on I-405, new RapidRide service between Eastgate and Kirkland and Eastgate and Renton, etc.) - → What additional traffic congestion reduction projects could be built to provide congestion reduction in a 2035 time-frame, with opportunities identified for early implementation?
+- → Where is traffic congestion under existing conditions and how extensive is the congestion in the AM and PM peak periods? - → How might traffic congestion change in the future as forecasted land uses develop and planned regional transportation investments are completed? (e.g., I-90 Auxiliary Lanes between 150th Avenue SE and West Lake Sammamish Parkway, Express Toll Lanes on I-405, new RapidRide service between Eastgate and Kirkland and Eastgate and Renton, etc.) - → What additional traffic congestion reduction projects could be built to provide congestion reduction in a 2035 time frame, with opportunities identified for early implementation?